 Also, you can’t take advantage of the exclusion if you excluded the gain from the sale of another home during the two years before the sale of the house.
 Check out Publication 523 for complete rules and limitations.

 4. Don’t Forget About the Adoption Credit

 Adoptive parents can claim a credit of up to $14,300 per child for adoption expenses paid, including adoption fees, court costs and attorneys fees, travel expenses, and other expenses directly related to adopting the child.
 The credit amount can be split between partners if you both contributed to the adoption expenses and are both listed as adoptive parents.

 The credit begins to phase out once your modified adjusted gross income (MAGI) reaches $214,520 in 2020.
 Taxpayers with MAGI above $254,520 don’t get to claim any credit at all.

 5. Name Each Other as Beneficiaries

 While married spouses are generally able to transfer retirement assets between themselves with few or no issues, more effort is usually required for unmarried couples.
-That makes it incredibly important to designate your partner as the beneficiary on your accounts.
+That makes it incredibly important to designate your partner as the beneficiary on your life insurance and retirement accounts.